imhuaweizhu/stock-yfinance/README.md

 To make a conclusion whether you should buy the stock, **the following questions needs to be answered**.

 Keep in mind that “Investing is more art than science,” American investor Howard S. Marks is supposed to have said.
 So you should not just blindly follow my process of evaluating a stock.

-You should do your own research, listen to opinions that are different from mine, and form your own opinion.
+Great invectors like Warren Buffet, Charlie Munger, Peter Lynch, Bill Ackman, Pat Dorsey keep emphasizing that you should do your own research on the business, listen to opinions that are different from theirs, and form your own opinion.

 As Warren Buffet used to say, it's okay to miss out companies with great growth, but it's not okay if you buy a stock without understanding the business behind it. **If you don't understand the business, you are just gambling**.